Skip to Content

 California Quail ~ Lophortyx californicus

-Common in the chaparral slopes and valleys of the Pacific coastal mountains, the wily Quail scouts insure the safety of the brood by screeching at the approach of a hunter.
+Common in the chaparral slopes and valleys of the Pacific coastal mountains, the wily Quail scouts ensure the safety of the brood by screeching at the approach of a hunter.
 Refusing to flush, the birds scuttle away or hide in trees until the hunter leaves.
 Besides being an excellent game bird, the California Quail brings its color and personality to gardens and city parks.

 California Poppy ~ Eschscholtzia californica